Mary Verghese: Spinal cord injury and later years

 Following a course of rehabilitation at Australian Rehabilitation Center, Perth, Verghese secured a fellowship at the Institute of Physical Medicine and Rehabilitation, New York, under Dr. Howard A. Rusk, a pioneer in the field.
 On completing her fellowship in 1962, she returned to India to head the department of physical medicine and rehabilitation at Christian Medical College, Vellore.
 She started the rehabilitation institute in 1966, and headed the first fully functional physical rehabilitation unit in the country.
 She was involved in providing rehabilitation services primarily for persons with spinal cord injury, leprosy, and brain injury.
 She continued to work at the Christian Medical College until 1976.
 Her biography, titled "Take my hand: the remarkable story of Dr. Mary Verghese", authored by Dorothy Clarke Wilson, was published in 1963.

-Awards

-In recognition of her contributions to medicine, in particular, to the field of physical rehabilitation in India, Mary Verghese was awarded the Padma Shri by the then President of India, Shri.
-V.V.
-Giri in 1972.
-She was awarded the World Vision Award in 1985.
-These awards encompassed her pioneer work within her community and the everlasting effects that she made.
-Additionally, the Mary Verghese Trust, and the first Dr. Mary Verghese Award for Excellence in Empowering Ability was given in 2012 in honor of her.

 Death and legacy

 Verghese died in December 1986 at Vellore.
 The rehabilitation institute established by her has been named in her honour.
 The Mary Verghese Trust that was started by her in 1986 continues to conduct vocational training programs for persons with physical disabilities.
 The trust also jointly conducts the annual get-together program for persons with disabilities, the Rehab Mela.
 In 2012, Mary Verghese Award Foundation was established.